durgeshsonawale/geekster/mapping-practice/README.md

 >## API Documentation
 The API endpoints will be available at http://localhost:8080.

-#### Endpoints
->User Controller

-This controller includes the following endpoints for user authentication:

-* POST /auth/signup: create a new user account
-* POST /auth/signin: log in an existing user and generate an authentication token
-* PUT /auth/user: update user information

->Post Controller

-This controller includes the following endpoints for posts:

-* POST /post: create a new post
-* GET /post/{postId}: get a specific post by ID
->### Schemas
-This project is aimed at creating the basic design of the backend of Instagram.
-This Readme.md file will guide you through the project setup, the models used, and the API endpoints available.

 ## Models

-Student {
-@Id
-private String ID;
-private String name;
-private String age;
-private String phoneNumber;
-private String branch;
-private String department;

-@OneToOne
-private Address address;

-}

-Laptop{
-@Id
-private String ID;
-private String name;
-private String brand;
-private Integer price;

-@OneToOne
-private Student student;

-}

-Course {
-@Id
-private String ID;
-private String title;
-private String description;
-private String duration;

-@ManyToMany
-List<Student> studentList;
-}

-Book {
-@Id
-private String ID;

-private String title;
-private String author;
-private String description;
-private String price;

-@ManyToOne
-private Student student;
-}

-Address {
-private Long addressId;private String landmark;
-private String zipcode;
-private String district;
-private String state;
-private String country;

-}
+`
+Doctor
+Patient
+Appointment
+`

 >## Project Summary
-This project includes the basic design of the backend of Mapping, including user and post models, and API endpoints for user authentication and post creation/retrieval.
-Further improvements can be made to include additional features such as comment and like functionality
+This project includes the basic design of the backend of DoctorApp, including user and Doctor models, and API endpoints for user authentication and post creation/retrieval.